 The 10 Best Outdoor Bluetooth Speakers

-This wiki has been updated 34 times since it was first published in December of 2016.
+This wiki has been updated 38 times since it was first published in December of 2016.
 If you want to enjoy your favorite tunes by the pool, on your patio, or in nature, consider one of these weather-resistant outdoor speakers.
 We've ranked the best based on IP rating, battery life, maximum volume, and audio fidelity, so you can find a Bluetooth sound system that's easy to sync with your smartphone, tablet, or laptop, to provide musical entertainment wherever you happen to be.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes